 Tanzania, Africa Day 0.5

 After a long travel day, we were finally in Tanzania.
 Seeing someone holding our name card at the arrival gate was a welcome sight.
 Normally tourists have to clear immigration and customs before meeting a guide.
-However in this situation we were greeted before clearing the checkpoints.
+However, in this situation we were greeted before clearing the checkpoints.
 The gentleman introduced himself and asked if we had tourist VISAs, which we didn’t.
 He walked us over to the paperwork area and showed us how to fill it out.
 We handed him the completed paperwork and the US$50 fee.
 He then proceeded to the counter and got us our VISAs.
 He ushered us to the customs counter and we were cleared.
-We picked up our bags and were escorted to the parking lot where we were introduced to our tour guide Lucas.
+We picked up our bags and were escorted to the parking lot where we were introduced to our tour guide, Lucas.
 By far this was the smoothest VISA process during the trip, if not all our adventures.

 Lucas welcomed us to Tanzania and we did the usual introductions.
-Lucas explained that the arrival and clearance process is something that Leopard Tours and the Tanzanian Tourism Commission arrange to make sure tourist arrival is smooth, it certain worked.
+Lucas explained that the arrival and clearance process is something that Leopard Tours and the Tanzanian Tourism Commission arrange to make sure tourist arrival is smooth, it certainly worked.

 It was getting late in the day, so we hit the road to Arusha for a “layover” night.
-Upon arrival the lodge manager gave us a tasty beverage and the standard welcome briefing.
+Upon arrival, the lodge manager gave us a tasty beverage and the standard welcome briefing.
 Then a burly woman who handled our bags like they were filled with helium showed us to our room.

 We settled in, took a shower and then headed to the restaurant for a buffet dinner.
 We were the last table to be seated, so the food left at the buffet was a little underwhelming.
 However, we were very happy to have a cold beer a quick bite and then we were off to bed.
 We were heading to Tarangire National Park in the morning and the anticipation was palpable.

 Tanzania, Africa Day 1